 Chat blasting is a surefire way to generate a 70-80% engagement rate.

 Essentially, chat blasting is mass-messaging a broadcast to all of your contacts on Facebook Messenger.

 You can either send messages in real time or schedule them in advance like an email campaign, too.

-Here’s a chatbot example we recently sent a chat blast to our contacts to let them know about critical news that effects Facebook Page admins:
+Here’s a chatbot marketing example: we recently sent a chat blast to our contacts to let them know about critical news that effects Facebook Page admins.

 This was a great opportunity for us to provide insider knowledge to our contacts to keep them in the know about industry news and demonstrate our value.